j4orz/singularitysystems/src/ch1.md

 exponential between compression and parameter count.

 This textbook is all about the latter.
-More specifically we focus our attention on the **compilers and chips** that are powering the massive AI infrastructure buildout that's happening today.
+More specifically we focus our attention on the compilers and chips that are powering the massive AI infrastructure buildout that's happening today.
 What's exciting from the perspective of a compiler engineer or chip architect is that all of the assumptions held in the design of our computers need to be reassessed and reevaluated.
-This is because the "soul of the machine" is constructed by the dance that happens between the compiler and chip — *together* through software-hardware codesign they bridge the semantic gap between humans and electrons.
+This is because the "soul of the machine" is constructed by the dance that happens between the compiler and chip — together through **software-hardware codesign** they bridge the semantic gap between humans and electrons.

+we need software hardware codesign because we need to design from first principles. everything is in flux now because the assumptions are changing.

 The original assumption held in the computers designed from the information revolution was [Dennard Scaling]() (also referred to as MOSFET Scaling) which states that as the size of transistors decreases, the power density stays constant.

+## Mount Everest — Software 2.0 Infrastructure Research Debt

+inspired by two educators:

+1. shriram krishnamurthi:
+- high level blog post. or read the source code.
+- this course is the bridge. gaps are good for bridging.
+- common semantic core
+-> implementation limited to
+   - RISCV (references to x86-64, AMD)
+   - CUDA (references to AMD)
+-> getting production-level performance, portability, and usability is for you to go forward and read source code.

+2. karpathy
+- community building (build the ramp)
+- a good first contribution to any company is docs. so in some way this course
+- is my version of that for the community.

+- pytorch2 research colloqioum <--> github.com/pytorch/pytorch
+- triton presentation: triton <--> github.com/triton/triton
+- mojo: 10 part series blog <--> github.com/mojo/mojo
+- tinygrad: slidedeck <--> github.com/tinygrad/tinygrad